nmsa/tma-framework-p/development/README.md

 # TMA Planning

 This project aims to:
-* Consume the items from a topic queue;
+* Consume the items from a topic queue (To be changed to the database);
 * Check if the scores from the queue are in the proper threshold;
-* Add a action item to a queue when an adaption is needed.
+* Create the adaptation plan with action items when an adaption is needed.

 ## Prerequisites